The Cut Guide · Reference Antique · Dome Family

 What Retailers Won't Tell You

-⚠ Rose Cuts Look Dim Under Jewelry Store Lighting
+⚠ Jewelry Store Lighting Makes Rose Cuts Look Dim

-A rose cut's flat pavilion cannot be set in a standard prong setting designed for brilliant cuts — the setting geometry is fundamentally different.
-Rose cuts require bezel, collet, or custom-fabricated settings built for the flat base.
-Historically, closed-back settings with reflective silver foil were used to send light back through the base.
-Confirm your chosen setting is engineered for a rose cut before purchasing the stone — not all jewelers work with them regularly.
+A rose cut's flat pavilion cannot go into a standard brilliant-cut setting — the geometry is fundamentally different.
+It needs a bezel, collet, or custom setting built for a flat base.
+Confirm your setting is engineered for a rose cut before buying the stone — not all jewelers work with them, and finding out after is an expensive problem.

 The Cut Guide · Assessment · Rose Cut